 Final Fantasy VIII

 The Gunblade first appeared as a weapon in Final Fantasy VIII and it has become widely recognised since.
-The premise of the weapon is what makes it very unique.
-It has the full functionality that a sword would offer, while also allowing the user to wield a powerful Shotgun that is connected to the sword.
+The premise of the weapon is what makes it very unique; not only does it offer the full functionality of a sword, it also allows the user to wield a powerful shotgun that is connected to the sword.

-This meant that even if Squall or Seifer were blinded, they could effectively never miss.
+This meant that even if Squall Leonhart or Seifer were blinded, they could effectively never miss.
 Even if their initial swing with the blade missed the enemy, the gun attachment would still fire and cause damage.
-While the damage wasn't the maximum that it could be, it was certainly better than doing absolutely nothing.
+While the damage wasn't the maximum that it could be, it was certainly better than doing absolutely nothing and it made fighting against Malboro slightly more bearable.

 Dirge of Cerberus: Final Fantasy VII

-Weiss uses two very unique katanas in Dirge of Cerberus, as they have gun parts attached to them.
-However, they resemble the version seen to be used by Genesis clones in Crisis Core than the versions used in both Final Fantasy VIII and Final Fantasy XIII as the gun barrel is very long, making them potentially more useful as a long-range rifle.
+Weiss uses two very unique katanas in Dirge of Cerberus, as they each have gun parts attached to them.
+They are similar to those featured in Final Fantasy VIII, but more closely resemble the version seen to be used by Genesis clones in Crisis Core.
+The gun barrel is very long, making them potentially more useful as a long-range rifle than as a close-range extension.

 Apparently, the Restrictors also used two katana for their weapon of choice and this could be one of the reasons why Weiss adopted the choice of weapon.
 He also decided to give them names, with one being called "Heaven" and the other being called "Earth".